AB9IL/AB9IL/README.md

 - 🔭 I’m currently working on [MOFO Linux], a bootable live Linux environment for global and borderless access to multimedia, forums, and cypher spaces.
 - 🔭 I’m currently creating written content for [AB9IL.net] and videos for [Mach 7 Radio Intercepts].
 - 👯 I am writing about [KiwiSDR for online shortwave radio], [RTL-SDRs for airband radio], plus [defeating censorship and information warfare].
-- 🌱 I’m currently learning how to apply Python, Go, and Bash programming in software defined radio and data science.
-- 💬 Ask me about radio; been a licensed ham since 1978 [callsigns KA3BVX, KG2DH, AB9IL] and commercially licensed since the early 2000s.
-- 💬 Ask me about aviation; been a licensed pilot since 1985.
-Type rated and experienced Boeing 767, 757, and 737 captain.
-By the way, the airline industry is in terrible condition - a rust belt industry dressed in shiny aluminum and glass.
-Run like hell if you can.
-- 📫 How to reach me: Right here on Github.
-- ⚡ Fun fact: Some people relax with music, others enjoy art.
-A few abuse substances.
-I collect pictures of pigeons.
-If I'm ever having a bad day, I go for a stroll in the nearest park, feed a few pigeons and reflect on how there's a place in the world for even those magnificent little creatures.
-If they have a place, then so do I (and so do you).
-Matthew chapter 6.

 Video - Skywave Linux 5 - Rolling Debian Sid - Linux for SWLs and Hams: